Big Apple Circus

 The Big Apple Circus is a circus based in New York City.
 Opened in 1977, later becoming a nonprofit organization, it became a tourist attraction.
 The circus has been known for its community outreach programs, including Clown Care, as well as its humane treatment of animals.
 Big Apple Circus filed for Chapter 11 bankruptcy protection in November 2016 and exited bankruptcy in February 2017 after its assets were bought by Compass Partners.
 The Circus was renewed in October 2017 for its 40th anniversary season and returned to start a new season in October 2018 at Lincoln Center, receiving generally positive reviews.

 History

 1970s

 Gregory Fedin and his then-wife Nina Krasavina, both born and trained in Russia, started a circus school to train future "first" generation circus performers.
 They started the small school in a lower Manhattan loft.

 The circus couple worked with Paul Binder and Michael Christensen to develop the Big Apple Circus following the European style "one ring" circus.
 In 1977, they located and secured an open ground area, in Battery Park, courtesy of founding chairman Alan B. Slifka, where the Big Apple Circus debuted.
 Headlining the early shows was a single trapeze, a dog act, tight rope walking, jugglers and clowns, double trapeze artists, and a host of other performers.

-During 1978, the circus moved from Manhattan.
-By 1979, two circus arts schools had been opened with money raised from the circus shows.